Area view of Atlanta

 Garden Hills Is One of the Best Neighborhoods in Atlanta for Families

-Positioned in the heart of Buckhead, Garden Hills is a forest community that captures the essence of urban living.
+Positioned in the heart of Buckhead, Garden Hills is a forest community that captures the essence of urban living after you’re done with moving to Atlanta.
 Garden Hills is known for its festive holiday parties and active local associations.
 Besides the location and many social activities, newcomers flock to the area for its easy access to parks and other recreational venues.

 There Are More Than a Few Schools Your Kids Can Attend